Today, you’re going to learn about getting in shape while pregnant.

 - Your glutes and hamstrings

-You can check out my post on how to tone your legs during pregnancy.
+You can check out my workout on how to tone your legs during pregnancy.

-I also have a post targeting both 1 and 2 which you can check out here: The best arm exercises for pregnant women.
+I also have a post targeting both 1 and 2 which you can check out here: The best arm exercises (+arm workout) for pregnant women.

 I want you to do resistance training exercise at least twice a week for 20-30 minutes.

 Other Tips For Staying Fit During Pregnancy For Athletes

 If you already followed a regular exercise routine before getting pregnant, it is usually okay to continue your workout routine with modifications.